SourceVietnam news

 • Product consistency: Ensuring consistency in net weight across all products helps maintain brand reputation and customer satisfaction.
 It prevents situations where consumers receive different quantities of the same product, leading to dissatisfaction and potential legal issues.

-• Cost calculation: Net weight is used to calculate shipping costs based on the shipping weight of the goods being transported.
+• Cost calculation: Net weight is used to calculate shipping costs based on the shipping weight of the goods transported.
 Shipping weight often considers the net weight of the product and any additional packaging or materials that contribute to the overall weight of the shipment.
 Accurate net weight information ensures that businesses are not paying excessive shipping charges.

 • Insurance purposes: Net weight is used to calculate insurance premiums for shipments.
 Accurate net weight information helps ensure that businesses are adequately insured for the value of their goods.